Department of European Funds

 - in the case of a project run in partnership with a Norwegian institution and/or international organisation – choose at least one bilateral indicator provided for the “Home Affairs” Programme;

-under criterion 2, one should: score at least 10 points.
+under criterion 2, one should: obtain at least 10 points.

-No appeal procedure against the substantive assessment is envisaged.
+No appeal procedure against the substantive evaluation is envisaged.

-Following the substantive assessment, a ranking list prepared by the PO shall be submitted to the Selection Committee that will consist of members indicated by the PO and the representatives of the Donor Programme Partner.
+Following the substantive evaluation, the ranking list prepared by the PO shall be submitted to the Selection Committee.
+Selection Committee shall consist of at least 4 voting members, including 2 representatives appointed by the Programme Operator, and 2 representatives of the Donor Programme Partners.
 Representatives of the NFP and the Norwegian MFA will be invited to participate as observers in the process of project selection.
-The Committee reviews the ranking list of projects during the meeting or by mail, provided that the ranking list may be modified in justified cases.
+The Committee reviews the ranking list of projects during the meeting or by mail; the ranking list may be modified in justified cases.
 Justification of changes will be detailed in the Committee protocol.

-The detailed rules governing recruitment, assessment and selection of applications, along with the criteria of formal and substantive assessment, are included in the Rules of procedure for the call for projects and selection of projects under the “Home Affairs” Programme of the thematic area 20 (Annex No. 3 to the Call for applications).
+The detailed rules for acceptance, evaluation and selection of applications with criteria of formal and substantive evaluation are included in the Rules of procedure for call for projects and project selection under the “Home Affairs” Programme of thematic area 18 (Annex 3 to the Call for applications).

-The final ranking list of projects chosen for financing will be published on the website www.fundusze.mswia.gov.pl and applicants will receive official letters in this regard.
+The final ranking list covering projects chosen for financing will be published on the website www.fundusze.mswia.gov.pl and applicants will receive official letters in this regard.

-Projects which failed to receive financing due to insufficient funding will be placed on the reserve list.
+Projects which failed to receive financing due to insufficient amount of funding will be placed on the reserve list.

-Formal and substantive assessment sheets with criteria for project selection are included in the Annex to the announcement.
+Formal and substantive evaluation sheets containing criteria for projects selection are included in the Annex to the announcement.

 Questions on rules and scope of the call can be submitted via e-mail: email@example.com, not later than 7 working days before the deadline for the submission of applications.

-Questions submitted within this deadline will be published, alongside answers to them, on the website www.fundusze.mswia.gov.pl within up to 5 days prior to the deadline for the submission of applications.
-All documents, including NFM Regulation and guidelines relevant to this call for proposals, are available on the website eog.gov.pl.
+Questions asked within this deadline will be published with answers on the website www.fundusze.mswia.gov.pl within up to 5 days prior to the deadline for the submission of applications.
+All documents, including Regulations and guidelines relevant to this call for proposals, are available on the website eog.gov.pl.